-US\$73,000 2010 (Completed)
+US\$73,000 2010-2011 (Completed)

 Supported SEGEPLAN with assessing the damages and losses from two disasters to inform the recovery process.
-Outputs included (1) Damage and Loss Assessment (2) technical assistance to the government with overall recovery effort.
+Outputs included (i) damage and loss assessment, and (ii) technical assistance to the government with its overall recovery effort.